Thursday 26 June 1941

 Battle of the Black Sea: Soviet cruiser Voroshilov and accompanying destroyers bombard Constanta, which is being attacked by both sea and air.
 The Soviets blow up a Romanian ammunition train.
 However, they are chased off by the Royal Romanian Navy's coastal fortifications (Gruparea de artilerie de coasta Constanta, comprised of six batteries ranging in size from 150mm and 120mm down to 75mm) and Romanian destroyers Regina Maria and Marasti.
 German 28cm coastal battery "Tirpitz" aids in the defense.

 Soviet destroyer Moskva is hit and sinks during the engagement, although which battery hit it and the effect of hitting a mine while withdrawing to Sevastopol has been debated ever since.
-Destroyer Kharkov is damaged by a near miss when the Luftwaffe attacks, but makes it back to Sevastopol.
+Destroyer Kharkiv is damaged by a near miss when the Luftwaffe attacks, but makes it back to Sevastopol.
 Cruiser Voroshilov also hits a mine but also makes it back to port.

-An action takes place in the early morning hours on the Chilia branch of the Danube Delta, near the commune of Ceatalchioi which is known simply as the Action of 26 June 1941.
+A fight takes place in the early morning hours on the Chilia branch of the Danube Delta, near the commune of Ceatalchioi which is known simply as the Action of 26 June 1941.
 Two Romanian pocket torpedo gunboats, V-1 and V-3 of the Romanian Danube Flotilla, take on three Soviet armored motor gunboats, which are there to lay mines.
 The Romanian commander of V-3 spots the Soviets and opens fire with his 47 mm gun.
 The middle of the three Soviet boats explodes, and the other two quickly retreat.
 One of the remaining Soviet boats hits a rock and is disabled, allowing the Romanians to capture it.
 This Soviet ship was repaired and commissioned in the Romanian Navy as V-7.

 |A Romanian CNLB-class riverboat of the type involved in the Action of 26 June 1941.|